WYEP Celebrates Women’s History Month

-Throughout the month of March, WYEP is celebrating Women’s History Month by exploring the careers of women who have had a significant impact on popular music.
+Throughout the month of March 2023, WYEP celebrated Women’s History Month by exploring the careers of women who have had a significant impact on popular music.

 Kate Bush was only nineteen years old when she first went to #1 on the UK singles chart in 1978, she was the first female artist to get a UK #1 with a self-written song.
 Her career has been unconventional, eclectic and innovative, earning her not just the admiration of fans, but much critical acclaim and success.
 WYEP will celebrate the music of Kate Bush as we kick off Women’s History Month.
 From her 1978 debut, “The Kick Inside”, to her collaborations with artists like Peter Gabriel and Prince, to the renewed interest in her music leading to her song “Running Up That Hill” topping the charts last year, 37 years after its original release.